-Some employers may wish to promote physical wellbeing amongst their employees through campaigns which focus on matters like:
+Employers should be seen to promote physical and mental wellbeing amongst their employees through campaigns which focus on matters like:

 - Healthy eating

 - Keeping fit

 - Alcohol consumption

 - Encouraging employees not to smoke

+- Promotion of the 5 ways to wellbeing concept

+- Connect.

+- Be active.

+- Keep Learning.

+- Take Notice.

+- Give.